PotHix/pothix.github.com/content/post/stats-nov-2017.md

 ### Completed tasks

-This is the amount of tasks completed on [Todoist](https://todoist.com).
+This is the number of tasks completed on [Todoist](https://todoist.com).

 [![Amount of tasks completed this month](/images/stats/2017/nov/tasks-completed.png "Amount of tasks completed this month")](/images/stats/2017/nov/tasks-completed.png)

 **404 tasks** completed this month (**17 more** than last month).

-This time I have some other colors in the chart.
+This time I have some other colors on the chart.
 It's related to internal Todoist projects but most part of it is still personal (red) and work-related (blue).